๐Ÿ‘จโ€โš–๏ธCriminal Law

 Risk-Based Culpability

-These mental states don't require intent to cause harm—they focus on how the defendant perceived and responded to risk.
+These mental states don't require intent to cause harm.
+Instead, they focus on how the defendant perceived and responded to risk.
 The critical distinction is whether the defendant was aware of the risk (recklessness) or should have been aware but failed to perceive it (negligence).

 Recklessness

-• Conscious disregard of a substantial and unjustifiable risk—the defendant knows the danger but proceeds anyway, making a culpable choice
+Recklessness means the conscious disregard of a substantial and unjustifiable risk.
+The defendant knows the danger but proceeds anyway, making a culpable choice to gamble with others' safety.

-• Subjective standard means the prosecution must prove the defendant actually perceived the risk, not just that a reasonable person would have
+• Subjective standard: the prosecution must prove the defendant actually perceived the risk, not just that a reasonable person would have

-• Examples include firing a gun into a crowd or driving at extreme speeds through a school zone—the defendant may not intend harm but knowingly gambles with others' safety
+• Examples: firing a gun into a crowd, driving at extreme speeds through a school zone, or playing Russian roulette with another person

 Criminal Negligence

-• Failure to perceive a substantial risk that a reasonable person would have recognized—the defendant should have known but didn't
+Criminal negligence is the failure to perceive a substantial risk that a reasonable person would have recognized.
+Unlike recklessness, the defendant here didn't realize the danger, but should have.

-• Supports involuntary manslaughter charges in cases like vehicular homicide where the defendant wasn't aware of the risk but grossly deviated from reasonable care
+• Commonly supports involuntary manslaughter charges in cases like vehicular homicide where the defendant wasn't aware of the risk but fell far below the standard of care

-Compare: Recklessness vs. Criminal Negligence—both involve unjustifiable risk-taking, but the key distinction is awareness.
+Compare: Recklessness vs. Criminal Negligence: both involve unjustifiable risk-taking, but the key distinction is awareness.
 Reckless defendants know the risk and ignore it; negligent defendants fail to perceive a risk they should have noticed.
-This distinction often determines whether a homicide is charged as murder (depraved heart) or manslaughter.
+This distinction often determines whether a homicide is charged as murder (depraved heart recklessness) or involuntary manslaughter (criminal negligence).

 Sometimes the law assigns intent based on circumstances rather than proving what the defendant actually thought.
 These doctrines allow liability to attach even when the defendant's actual mental state doesn't neatly fit traditional categories.